-All parish clergy, other clergy we know are attending, convention delegates and ex officio members will receive a notice of the availability of Convention documents at the beginning of January, along with a pre-filled registration card.
-Simply bring your registration card to the check-in area and you will receive your packet.
+All canonically resident clergy, convention delegates, and ex officio members will receive a notice of the availability of Convention documents at the beginning of January.

-All non-parochial clergy must send in their petition to vote by 30 days before the convention.
+All non-parochial clergy who are secularly employed must send in their petition to vote by 30 days before the convention.
 If you do so, you will be able to vote.
 If you do not, you will not be able to vote, but you welcome to attend in a non-voting capacity.

 Parishes should have a current certification of a Lay Delegate form on file with the diocesan office.